 - Cystic fibrosis: the development of a pneumothorax in a patient with cystic fibrosis requires early and aggressive treatment with early surgical referral.
 Pleural procedures, including pleurodesis, do not have a significant adverse effect on the outcome of subsequent lung transplantation.

-- While death from spontaneous pneumothorax is rare, rates of recurrence are high.
+- While death from spontaneous pneumothorax is rare, rates of recurrence are high: 15.8% at one year for PSP and 31.2% at one year for SSP.

 - SSP is associated with a higher morbidity and mortality than PSP.